People often wonder just what is meant by “general dentistry.” These FAQs will help you to understand.

 Well, no. No one is going to make you do it.
 But if you want to avoid tooth decay, you should.
 Food particles can get trapped in between your teeth and under your gums, and even the most vigorous brushing may not dislodge them.

 We hope that these general dentistry FAQs have answered some of your questions.
-If you have other concerns, call Kurz Family Dental in Dacula at 770-904-6088.
-You can also book an appointment by visiting our Contact Us page.
+If you have other concerns, call Kurz Family and Cosmetic Dentistry in Dacula at (404) 445-2140.
+You can also book an appointment using our online form.